nwllr/mscftp_dissertation_nw/README.md

 The folders *model_evaluations* 1-4 contain different levels of result analyses produced in the experiment.

-The folders starting with *alpha* contain the summarised alpha results for each model as well as the detailed regression results for each model as referred to in the main text dissertation.
+The folders starting with *alpha* contain the summarised alpha results and the detailed regression results for each model as referred to in the main text of the dissertation.

 The *visualisations* folder contains the visualisations produced by **Visual.py** and **Visualisations_jupyter.ipynb**.